Beatriz Enríquez de Arana: Biography

+Some stipulate that Christopher Columbus may have never married Beatriz Enríquez de Arana, possibly because of the strict social barriers that existed at the time between a nobleman and a common peasant.
+Other historians claim that Beatriz hailed from a noble family of small share-holders, removing any barrier she may have had preventing her from marrying Columbus, if otherwise she had been a commoner.
 When Columbus died he left some provision for her in his will, directing his son Diego to hold her in respect and continue an annual allowance.
-Diego appears to have been a bit remiss with payments; Beatriz' last recorded act in 1521 was hiring an attorney to collect some money, and Diego's will written in 1532 contained a directive that any unpaid monies from the last three or four years were to be paid out to Beatriz' heirs.
+Diego appears to have been remiss with payments; Beatriz' last recorded act in 1521 was hiring an attorney to collect some money, and Diego's will written in 1532 contained a directive that any unpaid monies from the last three or four years were to be paid out to Beatriz' heirs.

 Neither her cause of death, or the exact date have been recorded, but it is assumed to have taken place shortly after 1521.